top of page

 -

-How do I submit my application?An Intent to Apply for Certification form located on our website must have been completed and submitted.
-Upon receipt of the Intent, a personal folder is created on the Board’s secure Google Drive.
+How is an application submitted?An Intent to Apply for Certification form located on our website must have been completed and submitted.
+Upon receipt of the Intent form, a personal folder is created on the Board’s secure Google Drive.
 This folder contains subfolders to upload required individual documents to corresponding subfolders.
 A direct link and QR Code to access the personal folder is sent to the applicant.
 Personal folders remain open for six (6) months.
-If uploading required documents isn’t completed within this timeframe, personal folders are moved to an Inactive Personal Folders spreadsheet.
+If uploading required documents isn’t completed within this timeframe, personal folders are moved to an Inactive Personal Folder for a maximum of six(6) months.
 Once an applicant is placed there, they must submit another Intent to Apply for Certification noting that they are ready to upload all required documents.
+If the completed application isn't submitted within the 12-months period, the applicant must begin the application process again.

 -